-All these forms are used interchangeably, even by the same speaker, without any semantic or pragmatic difference.9 Because tiple is the most common variant, I will use it
+All these forms are used interchangeably, even by the same speaker, without any semantic or pragmatic difference.
+Because tiple is the most common variant, I will use it as the citation form for that morpheme, referring to the whole set of allomorphs.

-9 Mwotlap shows such extreme formal variation only for two morphemes, which both belong to the TAMP domain: (1) the apprehensive tiple, (2) the permansive ⟨L^a/eV((g)e)TŌ⟩ 'still' → laptō ~ lavetō ~ lapgetō ~ leptō ~ levetō ~ lepgetō (François 2003:130).
-A third morpheme, the dilatory future, alternates freely between three forms: qoyo ~ tiqoyo ~ tiqoyo (François 2003:38).
+8Mwotlap shows such extreme formal variation only for two morphemes, which both belong to the Tamp domain: (1) the apprehensive tiple, (2) the permansive $\langle \mathtt{L}^a /e \mathtt{v}((g)e)\mathtt{T}\bar{o} \rangle$ 'still' $\rightarrow lapt\bar{o}$ ~lavetō ~lapgetō ~levetō ~lepgetō (François 2003: 130).
+A third morpheme, the dilatory future, alternates freely between three forms: qoyo ~tiqoyo ~ tiqyo (François 2003: 38).

 The etymology of tiple is unclear.
-Reconstruction is made difficult by the absence of any cognate form in any other language of the area (cf. Table 1 p.10) - except for Volow, a now extinct dialect of Mwotlap, which had tavele or tivele.
-A potential etymon would be the root tavala 'on the opposite side, beyond' (cf. Clark 2009:194): this would suggest a pattern 'P, on-the-opposite-side Q' - somehow reminiscent of English '(you should do) P, otherwise Q (might happen)'.
+Reconstruction is made difficult by the absence of any cognate form in any other language of the area (cf. Table 1)-except for Volow, a now extinct dialect of Mwotlap, which had tavele or tivele.
+A potential etymon would be the root tavala 'on the opposite side, beyond' (cf. Clark 2009: 194): this would suggest a pattern 'P, on-the-opposite-side Q'-somehow reminiscent of English '(you should do) P, otherwise Q (might happen)'.
 If this etymology is correct, then we would have here another spatial metaphor, in addition to the one we saw in §2.2.3 with the ablative dani ('away from' \rightarrow 'lest').

 The total number of tokens for the apprehensive mood, regardless of allomorphy, is 54.
 Considering the size of the corpus, the morpheme appears on average once every 1850 words.
-This is a relatively low frequency, compared for example with the Potential te-... vēh which appears every 915 words.
-This may be because my text corpus consists mostly of narratives, which are less prone to the expression of undesirable, irrealis clauses than informal conversation.
+This is a relatively low frequency, compared for example with the Potential te-... $v\bar{e}h$ which appears every 915 words.
+This may be because my text corpus consists mostly of narratives, which are less prone to the expression of undesirable, irrealis clauses than interactive conversation.